Have you been injured in an accident that was not your fault?

 If you were injured at work in the last three years and it wasn?t your fault, you may be able to claim compensation.

-Clinical negligence (medical negligence) describes when a person is injured due to a consultant or other health professional's lack of care.
-If you have been affected by clinical negligence, Quittance's panel of expert clinical negligence solicitors can help you make a claim against the NHS trust or private clinic.
+Clinical negligence describes when someone is injured or becomes ill as the result of a doctor, nurse or other medical professional's carelessness.
+Quittance's expert panel of injury lawyers can help you claim compensation from the NHS trust or private clinic.

 The lasting impact of a serious or catastrophic injury will be recognised by solicitors and insurers when determining how much compensation to pay.
 A successful claim will ease the impact of bills other financial issues on an injured person and their family enabling them to prioritise rehabilitation.
 Our network of solicitor firms have helped people claim damages for numerous catastrophic injuries and chronic conditions.
 Injuries and illnesses referred to as serious and catastrophic include paralysis, dioxin poisoning and serious pharmaceutical error.